Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Non-relativistic AdS S string theory

 The two constraints become nothing but the analytical continuation of the Cauchy-Riemann equations after the transformations $t\rightarrow it$ and $\tau \rightarrow i\tau$.
 This indicates us that the functions $t$ and $Z$ satisfy a wave equation.
 For concreteness, let us say that

-where $c$ is an arbitrary constant.
+where $c$ is an arbitrary constant and $f,g$ are arbitrary functions.
 Although not obvious at first sight, we can further simplify these solutions.
 As we commented above, the conformal gauge does not completely fix all the gauge freedom of the theory.
 We can use the residual Diff$_+ \oplus$Diff$_-$ symmetry to set the functions $f$ and $g$ to be linear in their arguments and with opposite coefficients, such that (\ref{t_z1_f_g}) becomes

 Notice that $\sigma_0$ is just a rewriting of the constant $c$.
 Fixing these two coordinates is enough to exhaust the residual gauge freedom of conformal gauge, so we do not have to worry about additional issues from gauge freedom.